cloudmesh-community/book/chapters/in/git/github.md

 latex and in github.
 We have a script that will automatically create the PDF and include it in a proceedings.
-There is no exception from this rule and all reports not compilable will be returned without review and if not submitted within the deadline receive a panelty.
+There is no exception from this rule and all reports not compilable will be returned without review and if not submitted within the deadline receive a penalty.

 Please check with your instructor on the format of the README.yaml file as it could be different for your class.